 Affiliate Terms and Conditions

-1.1 “Action” means a deliverable item (including but not limited to such things as impressions, clicks, leads, calls, emails, etc.) as set for in the Offer.
+1.1 “Action” means a deliverable item (including but not limited to such things as impressions, clicks, leads, calls, sales, etc.) as set for in the Offer.

 1.2 “Client” means a client of CPA Café.

-2.1 CPA Café will permit the Affiliate to participate in the Program, subject to compliance with the terms and conditions in this Agreement and in any policies established by CPA Café, from time to time, and incorporated by reference in this Agreement.
+2.1 CPA Café will permit the Affiliate to participate in the CPA Cafe, subject to compliance with the terms and conditions in this Agreement and in any policies established by CPA Café and incorporated by reference in this Agreement.

-2.2 The Affiliate will be issued a unique username and password to access the Program Site, neither of which may be used by any person other than the Affiliate.
+2.2 The Affiliate will be issued a unique username and password to access the CPA Cafe, neither of which may be used by any person other than the Affiliate.

-2.3 The Affiliate may engage Sub-Affiliates to distribute Offers in accordance with the Program, provided that:
+2.3 The Affiliate may engage Sub-Affiliates to distribute Offers in accordance with the Agreement, provided that: